7 reasons to build your first app as an MVP

 Generally, startups fail to design an MVP that relates 100% to their audience’s need.
 This is simply because they cannot afford the luxury of performing expensive and long-lasting market probes (which still can’t guarantee a “nailed it” result).
 That’s why MVPs are so popular – they simply help to filter the clutter leaving you with an essential set of features you should focus on.
 Since an MVP costs almost the same amount of money as an audience probe – it’s simply more rational to go with one instead of building an entire application that’s only 30% usable to your end-users.

-4. Enabling a clear road-map for next-level service
+Your first app as an MVP Step 4: Enable a clear road-map for next-level service

 Let’s face it – when you have an idea there are way too many things happening at the same time.
 Building an MVP will bring more focus on the table, outlining features that matter or core demands of your target audience.
 Pair that with some qualified feedback collected after launching the MVP and you’ll know exactly what to do when to do it and probably how much it will it cost.